andrewconnell/azure-content/articles/cloud-services/cloud-services-dotnet-diagnostics-storage.md

 - Azure Diagnostics Manager by Cerebrata - [Azure Diagnostics Manager](http://www.cerebrata.com/Products/AzureDiagnosticsManager/Default.aspx) is a Windows (WPF) based client for managing Azure Diagnostics.
 It lets you view, download, and manage the diagnostics data collected by the applications running in Azure.
 To download the tool, see [Azure Diagnostics Manager](http://www.cerebrata.com/Products/AzureDiagnosticsManager/Default.aspx).

+- **Azure Storage Explorer (cross platform)** - Microsoft [Azure Storage Explorer](http://storageexplorer.com/) (Preview) is a standalone tool to easily work with your Azure Storage Accounts.
+This preview release enables you to easily work with Blob Storage: create and delete containers; upload, download, and delete blobs, and search across all your containers and your blobs.
+For developers and ops, there are more advanced issues to work with SAS keys and Policies.
+With the free Storage Explorer, you’re in full control of your assets.
+For more information, see [Azure Storage Explorer](http://storageexplorer.com/).

 ## Next Steps

 [Trace the flow in a Cloud Services application with Azure Diagnostics](cloud-services-dotnet-diagnostics-trace-flow.md)